cassidoo/getting-a-gig/README.md

 - **How** - How they can reach you.

 # Your Attitude

+When you're internship/job hunting, it's very easy to feel down if you don't hear back from companies, an interview goes poorly, or you start comparing yourself to people.
+It's a tough field we're going into.

+So.
+I won't spend much time on this.
+But I want to emphasize something: **You're brilliant.**  You're in this field for a reason.
+When your grades aren't awesome or someone gets something that you wanted, don't feel down on yourself.
+So many opportunities will come your way if you just keep working hard and refining your skills.

+When you're talking to companies and recruiters at career fairs and hackathons and over the phone, be confident, not arrogant.
+Be grateful for the opportunity they're giving you, and smile!
+A great attitude will take you VERY far.

 # Your Skills
 ## Building Them
 ## Selling Them